GreatFriend129/VFXPlus/README.md

 # VFXPlus
-Terraria mod that redoes vanilla VFX while keeping functionality the same
+Terraria mod that remakes vanilla VFX while keeping functionality the same

-ligma balls
+This is not my magnum opus